cwe1ss/cwe1ss.github.io/about.md

 permalink: /about/
 ---

 Christian Weiss is working as a technical lead in Austria.
-He builds web-based software with Microsoft technologies since more than 10 years.
+He builds websites since 2000, works with Azure since 2015 and creates Flutter apps since 2019.

 ### Contact me